keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

 published as part of the web site, and built using the same tools and GitHub practices as other documentation.
-However, you must take a few additional steps when writing a blog.
+However, you must take a few additional steps when writing a blog post.

 Keptn uses the
 [blog plugin from mkdocs-material](https://squidfunk.github.io/mkdocs-material/setup/setting-up-a-blog/)